lolcommits/lolcommits-lolsrv/README.md

     # set enabled to `true`
     # set the server base url (must begin with http(s)://)

 That's it!
-Provided the endpoints are responding correctly, lolcommits will now be synced to the remote server.
+Provided the endpoints are responding correctly, your lolcommits will be synced to the remote server.
 To disable use:

     $ lolcommits --config -p lolsrv
     # and set enabled to `false`